Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 Note that the timing results in Table~\ref{tab:timing-benchmark} are fair in comparing between the different variants of survival kernets but \emph{not} fair in comparing between a survival kernet variant and a baseline or between two different baselines.
 The reason for this is that, as aforementioned, we report training times that are inclusive of hyperparameter tuning.
 Different models can have drastically different hyperparameters and hyperparameter grid sizes.
 We can easily increase or decrease the number of hyperparameters we try for a model, which can significantly increase or decrease the overall training time of the model as a result.
 Because we use the exact same hyperparameter grid across survival kernet variants, comparing computation times across them is fair.
-However, comparing the training times of a survival kernet variant and that of a baseline or of two different baselines does not lead to a fair comparison due to the hyperparameter grids being different.\footnote{Note that reporting ``per epoch'' training times does not give a fair comparison either since, for instance, training the \textsc{tuna-kernet (no split, sft)} model involves three different kinds of neural net minibatch gradient descent optimizations (the first is for approximating the \textsc{xgboost} tree ensemble kernel, the second is for fine-tuning the base neural net using the DKSA loss, and the third is for summary fine-tuning) whereas, for instance, the baselines \textsc{deepsurv} and \textsc{deephit} each only involve one kind of neural net minibatch gradient descent optimization.
-Reporting ``per hyperparameter setting'' training times is not straightforward since, for instance, the \textsc{tuna} warm-start strategy could be viewed as further expanding the hyperparameter grid to include the hyperparameters of the base tree ensemble model being trained while at the same time never doing an exhaustive grid search.} That said, we present the overall training times across models anyways in Table~\ref{tab:timing-benchmark}.
-Due to how expensive model training is, the reported times are point estimates; we did not repeat training to obtain error bars.
+However, comparing the training times of a survival kernet variant and of a baseline (or even of two different baselines) does not lead to a fair comparison due to the hyperparameter grids being different.\footnote{Note that reporting ``per epoch'' training times does not give a fair comparison either since, for instance, training the \textsc{tuna-kernet (no split, sft)} model involves three different kinds of neural net minibatch gradient descent optimizations (the first is for approximating the \textsc{xgboost} tree ensemble kernel, the second is for fine-tuning the base neural net using the DKSA loss, and the third is for summary fine-tuning) whereas, for instance, the baselines \textsc{deepsurv} and \textsc{deephit} each only involve one kind of neural net minibatch gradient descent optimization.
+Reporting ``per hyperparameter setting'' training times is not straightforward since, for instance, the \textsc{tuna} warm-start strategy could be viewed as further expanding the hyperparameter grid to include the hyperparameters of the base tree ensemble model being trained while at the same time never doing an exhaustive grid search.} That said, we present the overall training times across models anyways in Table~\ref{tab:timing-benchmark} (mean $\pm$ standard deviation across the 5 experimental repeats unless some computational issue was encountered).